maheshkkolla/maheshkkolla.github.io/_posts/deploy-nodejs-application-on-a-raspberrypi/2020-08-09-run-nodejs-mongo-application-on-rasberrypi.markdown

 - #### That's it

-  Now, You have your NodeJS and MongoDB application running in RaspberryPi
+  Now, You have your NodeJS and MongoDB application running on a RaspberryPi